 I dream of his daily life often at night.
-I have done for 2 years now – hundreds of nights of vivid, clear dreams of my daily life back in the 18th century.
-Not every day was taken up with battles.
+I have done for more than 2 years now – hundreds of nights of vivid, clear dreams of my daily life back in the 18th century.
 I know the paths I walked, the places I frequented, the buildings I visited and the people I knew.
 I have stood before many things that I have seen through the same eyes centuries ago.
 It feels completely natural to be there, seeing them again.
 In my dreams, I remember as much of what it meant to be him and to have lived his life, as I do of this life now and what it means to be the woman I am now.

 We have little more than an inkling of who we really are deep down, and just how deep we go…

 For me, and I know for many others, Culloden Battlefield has a draw that is very difficult to explain in words.
 It is somewhere I had to return to again in this lifetime.